repnz/windbg-cheat-sheet/README.md

 - For vmware 15: https://github.com/4d61726b/VirtualKD-Redux
 - Use DbgKit for object exploration: http://www.andreybazhan.com/dbgkit.html
 - Use "dx" to explore processes, threads, ..
+- Use "bp /w" to set smart conditional breakpoints

 Books: